paulross/pymemtrace/docs/source/examples/process.rst

     with process.log_process(interval=0.5, logging.INFO):
         # As before.

-And that will suppress any ``process`` output if you have teh logging level set at, say, ERROR.
+And that will suppress any ``process`` output if you have the logging level set at, say, ERROR.

 Monitoring Another Process
 -----------------------------------

 ``process`` can monitor another process from the command line:

+.. raw:: latex

+    [Continued on the next page]

+    \pagebreak

+.. raw:: latex

+    \begin{landscape}

 .. code-block:: bash